Odd-DC: Generalizable Neural Model Reduction via Odd Difference-of-Convex Structure: Discussions and Future Work

 \section{Discussions and Future Work}

+We demonstrate the main advantage of our method through its improved generalization to unseen loading conditions, including both increased force magnitudes and reversed directions.
+This capability stems from our structured decoder, which integrates convexity and odd symmetry to better capture the physical behavior of deformable systems under out-of-distribution forces.

+Due to the compactness of the nonlinear representation, our method achieves comparable deformation accuracy using significantly fewer basis functions, resulting in smaller reduced systems and faster solves compared to traditional linear reduction.

-We demonstrate the main advantage of our method through its stronger generalization on unseen data—both when exploring the latent reduced space and during deformation interpolation between training snapshots.
-Within regions well covered by training data, our formulation exhibits convergence behavior comparable to that of a vanilla autoencoder.
-As shown in Figure~\ref{fig:convergence}, we train on two different shapes and minimize their elastic energy until returning to rest, starting from different coordinates in the reduced space.
-The average normalized elastic energy and its variance are used to quantify convergence.
+Within regions well covered by training data, our formulation exhibits convergence behavior similar to that of a vanilla autoencoder—converging faster in some cases and slightly slower in others.
+As shown in Figure~\ref{fig:convergence}, we evaluate convergence by minimizing elastic energy from various starting points in the reduced space and measure progress via normalized energy and its variance over iterations.

-Thanks to the compactness of the nonlinear representation, our method achieves comparable deformation accuracy with fewer basis functions, resulting in a smaller system and faster solves than linear reduction.
-When compared to other nonlinear models, our formulation converges faster in some cases and slightly slower in others, suggesting that convergence may depend on the underlying shape family or energy landscape.

 Our current approach models only the displacement field and does not explicitly guarantee the absence of local minima in the energy landscape.
 Certain deformation families, such as those exhibiting bistability, inherently contain multiple stable states that lie outside the scope of our current formulation.
 In principle, the additional odd-symmetric term can mitigate convexity-induced single-minimum behavior, although we have not observed any degradation in performance during training or simulation.